Best SAP Implementation Templates to Get It Right First Time

 My summary of SAP Activate for S/4HANA - SAP Community

-4. Hybrid Approach (Waterfall + Agile)
+3. Hybrid Approach (Waterfall + Agile) of an SAP Implementation

 Building and Managing A Hybrid-Agile Plan with MS Project